 How to photograph the Alkefjellet bird cliff

 A final word of advice: of course, you will want to use your tele lens there to get close-ups of the birds.
 However, this is a typical place where the environment is a huge part of the story, if not the biggest part.
 Don’t forget to use your wide angle lens as well to show how impressive this all is!
 Making a few video clips can also be a really good idea, as no photo will ever transcribe the real feeling at this location.
-As always, I wrote the settings of each photo in the captions.
-Let me know in the comments if you want to know anything more!
+I wrote the settings of each photo in the captions.
+Let me know in the comments if you want to know more!